SUSTAINABILITY

 CLOTHES

-Charity shops take good quality, clean clothes - you can post to British Heart Foundation or Oxfam.
+Lots of local hospices will collect clothes for charity as long as they are good quality and clean clothes - you can post to British Heart Foundation or Oxfam.

 The following options are great for special items:

-Turtle Doves recycle your cashmere into lovely new items (and send some gloves as a thank you).
+Turtle Doves recycle your cashmere into lovely new items (and send you a £20 voucher).

-Cherished Gowns UK is a charity that transforms wedding dresses into burial gowns for babies who are born to soon.
+Cherished Gowns UK is a charity that transforms wedding dresses into burial gowns for babies that have passed away.

 BRAS